th2-net/th2-docs/content/docs/versions/1-7/infrastructure/th2-infra-schema/links.md

 ---
 title: Links
 weight: 30
+related: []
 ---

 After all the pins are defined and configured, you should also specify the links between them.
 It can be done by uploading a special CR called the th2 link.
 Based on the components that the links connect, they can be separated into several files (e.g. `from-codec-links.yaml`, `from-act-links.yaml`, `dictionary-links.yaml`).
 The most important is the location of the `.yaml` files in the links directory.
 Also, all links can be configured in one file, but links for the dictionary should be in the `dictionaries-relation` section, and all other links in the `boxes-relation` section.

 Links from the `boxes-relation` section connect boxes (Kubernetes pods) using pins, whereas, the  `dictionaries-relation` links allow boxes to use dictionary files (that are not related to the Kubernetes pods).